graham8/osmc-backup/README.md

 You can specify the destination (eg sda) on the commandline or you will be prompted for it.
 The switch -f forces a format of the destination sd card.
 If there aren’t suitable partitions on the card, you will be prompted to format it.
 You can also run osmc-restore / to clone your working system to SD card or USB drive, which does not have to be the same size.

-The restore for vero uses a similar partitioning to RPI.
+The restore for vero uses a similar partitioning to RPi.
 The script makes a tarball of the backup directory on the ext4 partition so it can be installed using a recent copy of a dtb.img and kernel.img from an installation image.
 These are looked for in the top level of the backup directory and in the script directory.
 If not found, they have to be copied to the SD card or USB drive manually.

 Comments and suggestions for improvement are welcome.